tcollins6049/GATT_server/docs/bt_hive_app_docs.md

 |   |   audio_video.py

 ```
-### Core Files
+### Code Overview
-- **cputemp.py:** Serves as an entry point for the GATT server.
-It initializes and registers services and advertisments.
-- **advertisment.py:** Responsible for managing BLE advertisements.
-Utilizes D-Bus for communication with the BlueZ service and allows for configuration of various advertisment properties such as local name and service UUIDs.
-- **service.py:** Defines the core components for the GATT server.
-It includes classes for managing GATT services, characteristics, and descriptors.
-This enables communication between BLE devices.
-- **bletools.py:** Provides functions used for interacting with the BLE stack.
+- **BLEAppServiceAndAdvertisement.py:** Provides the service and advertisment for the application.
+These will be called by the GATT server.
+- **characteristics directory:** Contains files for all characteristics used in the application.
+The application has seperate views so the characteristics are organized into files based on the view those characteristics show up in.

 ## Additions
-### 1. Adding a new service and advertisment
+### 1. Changing Password

-### 2. Creating new characteristics
+### 2. Adding a new sensor